JanusRekoj/Transportastic/README.md

 - 1: Identify a bus station
 - 2: Count number of MAC adresses for each subsequent station
-- 3: compare MAC adresses between subsequent stations and identify those present at both stations Mean Abs Error:
+- 3: compare MAC adresses between subsequent stations and identify those present at both stations The above-mentioned algorithm was evalueatd based on Mean Absolute Error(MAE) metric and the algorithm achieved MAE score of 4.8

 To predict the passenger load for next 24h, we adapted an idea from [this paper](http://statweb.stanford.edu/~tibs/lasso/lasso.pdf)
 - Input: GPS position, speed, heading, timestamp
 - Model: choose between Random Forrest, Support Vector Regression (SVR) and Linear Regression with L2 regularization (LASSO)

-(best one: Random forrest (mean abs error of five))
+Random Forest was the best performing algorithm with the MAE score of 5.7

 In the sitemap a homepage, an about us and two distinct use case demo-pages exist.
 On the one hand, the **Company Page** visualizes real-time bus positions and their respective occupancies.
 Users can interact with the busses in order to get more detailed trip information from a heatmap widget.
 On the other hand, the **Passenger Page** contains a simple trip planner, where users can get propositions based on their origin, destination, time and personal preference (fast or rewarding).
 The solutions are fetched from the **MVG-API** and displayed in a list view widget.

 For the **backend** we use **Python 3.7** to analyze the WiFi probe request data and to predict future occupancy with machine learning.
-The algorithms for these tasks were adapted from research papers providing the state of the art.
+The algorithms for these tasks were adapted from research papers providing the state of the art results.

 **Frontend**
 **Interface**

 ## Challenges we ran into
-Due to the widely used randomization of MAC adresses which are captured by the WiFi sniffer it is difficult to provide accurate numbers of the passenger count.
-Another challenge is to identify when a bus is at a station.
-We have the speed and GPS position of the bus but it is not possible to detected wheter the bus stops at a red light, in a traffic jam or is at a station.
+Due to the widely used randomization of MAC addresses that are captured by the WiFi sniffer, it is difficult to provide accurate numbers of the passenger count.
+Another challenge was to identify when a bus is at a station.
+We have the speed and GPS position of the bus but it is not possible to detect whether the bus stops at a red light, in a traffic jam, or it is at a station.
 This could be solved by providing the GPS position of all stations.
 Regarding the web page development, it was difficult to use a fully functional map underlay to show where the busses drive.
 This was due to the fact that the most used and documented tool which is GoogleMaps was recently moved behind a paywall.
 In general it was difficult to find a good balance between using already implemented code snippets and implementing new code.